-- a media analysis which made it possible to assess the media relevance and public awareness of each sustainability issue.
-The media analysis was carried out with reference to the sector in which Mondadori operates, the latest events in which it has been involved and the sectors in its supply chain (paper mills, printers, etc.), so as to evaluate the impact of each issue, including outside the scope of the company;
+- media analysis activity which made it possible to analyse the media relevance and the attention of public opinion to each sustainability issue.
+The analysis was carried out with reference to the Group’s different business areas, the latest events in which it has been involved and the sectors in its supply chain (paper mills, printers, etc.), so as to evaluate the impact of each issue, even outside the scope of the company;

 On the basis of the aforementioned analyses, Mondadori’s priority sustainability areas were therefore identified by matching the relevance for the company with that for the stakeholders.

 - the most important issues in terms of their materiality for Mondadori and its stakeholders are: the search for editorial product quality, focus on the core businesses, digital evolution, human capital management, the promotion of culture and reading and editorial independence;

 - the majority of the issues related to Mondadori’s specific business were judged to be material (accessibility of output, freedom of expression, editorial independence, search for editorial product quality, privacy and data protection, media culture, intellectual property and promotion of culture and reading);

 - in line with the process of expanding the franchising network set forth by the company and the growing attention dedicated to accessibility to editorial products, the decision was made to include the widespread nature of the sales network amongst the material topics for Mondadori as well, as it is significant for the company as well as its stakeholders;

 - as regards environmental impacts, the aspects that are most significant for Mondadori and its stakeholders are those linked to the life cycle of paper products and climate change.